The restless newyorker

 in search of the real meaning of freedom in the big apple

-In search of true freedom-chronicles of my everyday struggels and small victories, for now in the Big Apple.
+In search of true freedom-chronicles of my everyday struggles and small victories, for now in the Big Apple.

 I am a 39-year-old clinical health psychologist, lifestyle medicine practitioner, science communication expert, and multi-book author.
 Currently, I am writing my dissertation as the world’s first candidate in Medical Futures.

 I come from Budapest, Hungary.
-For a long time, I had been contemplating moving abroad, but it wasn’t until last year-after breaking free from an eight-year-long, paralyzing, and abusive relationship-that I finally decided the time had come.
+For a long time, I had been contemplating moving abroad, but it wasn’t until last year-after my old souldog passed away-that I finally decided the time had come.

 Since then, I’ve traveled a lot, trying to find the place where I truly want to live.
 I’ve been to Austria, Slovenia, Croatia, Italy, Switzerland, Germany and France, always looking at each place through the lens of What would it be like to live here?
 What would I do here?